StNamesLab/StreetNamesDatabase/README.md

 # StreetMapDatabase

-This repository contains an accessible and readily analyzable street names database for the US and a large part of Europe, as described in the paper [*The spatial distribution of street names: visualizing and tabulating street-name data*](https://osf.io/4v2bx/) (Carmona-Derqui, D., Gutiérrez-Mora, D. & Oto-Peralías, D.).
+This repository contains an accessible and readily analyzable street names database for the US and a large part of Europe, as described in the paper [*Tabulating and Visualizing Street Name Data in the U.S. and Europe*](https://osf.io/4v2bx/) (Carmona-Derqui, D., Gutiérrez-Mora, D. & Oto-Peralías, D.).
 It also contains the processed files used as the basis for the search apps on the [StNamesLab website](https://en.stnameslab.com/) and the Python code used to process them.
 The files have been separated into directories according to the search app to which they belong.
 For more information, see [Carmona-Derqui et al. (2023)](https://osf.io/4v2bx/).

 ## General info